JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 4. Why are you making your `ForkMe` repository private and adding your instructor as a collaborator?
 5. Why are README files recommended for inclusion in repositories?
 6. Create a table using Markdown with eight rows (header and days of the week) and three columns (header, number of hours slept, number of hours spent in class).
 Label the rows and columns with appropriate headers, and make these labels bold.
 Fill in the table with your estimates from the first week of class.
-7. Write a sentence directing me to the help page you used to rename your repository, embedding the link in one of the words.
+7. Write a sentence directing me (using an @ mention) to the help page you used to rename your repository, embedding the link in one of the words.